 1.1 All 12 month faculty shall be entitled to annual leave at the rate of 16 hours per month, 24 days per year.

-1.2 Leave benefits are not granted to faculty on an academic year (9 or 10 month) contract.
+1.2 Leave benefits are not granted to faculty on an academic year (9, 10, or 11 month) contract.
 See Section 320 of this Manual.

-1.3 Annual leave earned by a faculty member or other academic staff employee on a limited term 12 month appointment will be paid upon termination of the 12 month appointment.
+1.3 Annual leave earned by a faculty member or other academic staff employee on 12 month appointment will be paid upon termination of the 12 month appointment.

 SICK LEAVE